emard/esp32ecp5/rbp/README.md

 FLASH doesn't work at ESP32-WROOM for it can't buffer 64KB erase blocks. jtagspi bypass bitstream is not needed for ECP5.
-FLASH on Spansion 256-mbit chip is sometimes unreliable, reasons yet unknown.
+FLASH on Spansion 256-mbit chip is sometimes unreliable, FLASH remembers something but details yet unknown.
 After writing Spansion with openFPGALoader, then ecp5.py works too.
+Some initialization could help.

 # ARTIX-7